 Leave a comment and star rating below and share a picture with the hashtag #veggiedesserts.
 I love seeing your recreations of my vegetarian and vegan recipes and cakes.
 Kate x

 Coffee Bloody Mary

-- 1 tbsp freshly squeezed lemon juice
+- 1 tablespoon freshly squeezed lemon juice

-- 15 ml sugar syrup
+- 1 tablespoon sugar syrup